 I’ll be honest, I finished her first book in 48 hours and ordered the second, Spark Joy: An Illustrated Master Class on the Art of Organizing and Tidying Up, as soon as I got home.
 It was not that it was one of those heart grabbing or exciting novels but triggered a different excitement, the possibility of a decluttered life!
 Marie takes you through her life beginning in childhood, where her love of organization began.
 The part I appreciated the most was her trial and error confessions.
 I can’t explain how much I hate when books on this topic list specifically how many of an item you should have or where you should store items, Marie is different.
 She simply explains how to determine which items you should keep and the best ways she has found to organize them without any fancy storage fads items.
 Her method is strict on the order in which you need to begin the process and when you start reading she thoroughly explains why.
 The main takeaway from this book is only to keep those items that “spark joy”.
 At first, I thought this was nuts, how can an item “spark joy”!
 Marie explained it well and showed how to make a somewhat negative activity, a positive one ultimately making a believer out of me.

 Spark Joy: An Illustrated Master Class on the Art of Organizing and Tidying Up takes her teaching a step further giving specific details, everything from how to fold your clothing to how to hang items in your closet properly.
 She includes maps and diagrams to guide you through the process from start to finish as well as encouragement along the way.
-Additional Marie stresses the point that while this tidying event should be done quickly, her definition of quickly is roughly six months.
-Though if done correctly, should never need to be done to this extent again making the time investment well worth it.
+Additional, Marie stresses the point that while this tidying event should be done quickly, her definition of quickly is roughly six months.
+Though if done correctly, should never need to be done to this extent again.
+That lightens the blow to me and makes the time investment well worth it.